Showing posts with label Tour Scotland Edinburgh. Show all posts

 Tour Scotland Video Memorial Chapel Canongate Kirk Edinburgh

-Tour Scotland video of the Memorial Chapel in Canongate Kirk, Royal Mile, Edinburgh, Scotland.
+Tour Scotland travel video of the Memorial Chapel in Canongate Kirk, Royal Mile, on ancestry, history visit and trip to Edinburgh.
 The Kirk was previously the regimental chapel of The Royal Scots Regiment of the British Army and is now the regimental chapel of The Royal Regiment of Scotland.
 The Royal Scots, the oldest Infantry Regiment of the Line in the British Army, was formed in 1633 when Sir John Hepburn under a Royal Warrant granted by King Charles I, raised a body of men in Scotland for service in France.

 All photographs are copyright of Sandy Stevenson, Tour Scotland, and may not be used without permission.